auth0/auth0-spa-js/FAQ.md

 For more context see this [issue](https://github.com/auth0-samples/auth0-react-samples/issues/145).

+## Why do I get `auth0_spa_js_1.default is not a function` when using Typescript?

+If you're hitting this issue, set `esModuleInterop: true` in your `tsconfig.json` file (inside `compilerOptions`).

+Due to how the type system works in Typescript, if one of your dependencies uses `allowSyntheticDefaultImports: true`, then all the consumers of that dependency must use `allowSyntheticDefaultImports: true` as well.
+This, of course, is not ideal and might break your app if you depend on this setting being `false`.
+The Typescript team added the `esModuleInterop` flag that helps in this scenario.

 ## Why do I get `auth0-spa-js must run on a secure origin`?

 Internally, the SDK uses [Web Cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to create [SHA-256 digest](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest).